Google Setting The Trend, But You May Choose Which Path To Take

 And there would likely be a large shift in the means around the current tech sector in Silicon Valley.
 So much of the greater San Francisco / Bay Area’s economy and way of life is centered around the whims of major tech companies.
 What happens when those tech companies downsize from needing a campus or skyscraper down to a six room office?

 What happens when the demand for utilities falls dramatically?
-Are there effects from thousands of tech employees realizing they no longer need to live within an hour’s commut of those offices?
+Are there effects from thousands of tech employees realizing they no longer need to live within an hour’s commute of those offices?

 A Ripple Effect